matteocrippa/awesome-swift/README.md

 * [Swift-Prompts](https://github.com/GabrielAlva/Swift-Prompts) - A Swift library to design custom prompts with a great scope of options to choose from.
 * [SweetAlert](https://github.com/codestergit/SweetAlert-iOS) - Alert system.
 * [SwiftOverlays](https://github.com/peterprokop/SwiftOverlays) - various popups and notifications.
-* [Swiftstraints](https://github.com/Skyvive/Swiftstraints) - Powerful auto-layout framework that lets you write constraints in one line of code.
 * [TagListView](https://github.com/xhacker/TagListView) - Simple but highly customizable iOS tag list view.
 * [TextFieldEffects](https://github.com/raulriera/TextFieldEffects) - Several ready to use effects for UITextFields
 * [Twinkle](https://github.com/piemonte/Twinkle) - a Swift and easy way to make elements in your iOS app twinkle.